Jhong Hilario: Politics

 Hilario decided to run for councilor in the 1st district of Makati under United Nationalist Alliance and Abby Binay's ticket in 2016.
-In an interview, Hilario credited his father, Virgilio Sr., who has served as a councilor from 2007 to 2016 and again since 2025, as his main inspiration to run for the council seat.
+In an interview, Hilario credited his father, Virgilio Sr., who has served as acting vice mayor of Makati in 2015 and a councilor from 2007 to 2016 and again since 2025, as his main inspiration to run for the council seat.
 He was re-elected in 2019 and in 2022, which was under Makatizens United Party.
 He was the top vote getter on all the aforementioned elections.
 He stepped down upon being term-limited in 2025.